GPS, aged 20; just discharged from USAF in 1945./Dresden - before and after the bombing(Wikipedia)

 Not only that, but George had not finished his exams, because as a dyslexic – a virtually unrecognised condition in the 1930’s - he had little opportunity to go to college.

+Now that books were his only window to the world outside, he began to read voraciously again.
 It’s 1950 and George Solomos is sitting outside Les Deux Maggots, one of the famous Bohemian cafés on Paris’ Left Bank .
 Drinking coffee inside is Jean Paul Satre, the philosopher; and at George’s table are a couple of aspiring poets from the Sorbonne.

 Cafe de Flore, Paris at the end of the War